Subshifts with sparse traces: Corollaries

 \subsection{SFTs, sofics and zero-gluing}

-\begin{proposition} Let $X$ be a nontrivial rowsparse subshift such that for some $r$, in all configurations of $X$ all $r$-components are infinite.
+\begin{proposition} Let $X$ be a nontrivial trace sparse $\Z^2$-subshift such that for some~$r$, in the supports of all configurations of $X$ all $r$-components are infinite.
 Then $X$ contains a highway. \end{proposition}

-\begin{proof} If $X$ is rowsparse, then it contains an almost minimal rowsparse nontrivial subsystem by Lemma~\ref{lem:RowsparseContainsAlmostMinimal}.
+\begin{proof} If $X$ is trace sparse, then it contains an almost minimal trace sparse nontrivial subsystem by Lemma~\ref{lem:RowsparseContainsAlmostMinimal}.
 Let $Y$ be an almost minimal subshift of $X$.
-Then $Y$ is the orbit closure of a finite configuration, a highway or a blob fractal by Theorem~\ref{thm:Main}.
-Only highways have an infinite $r$-component for some $r$. \end{proof}
+Then $Y$ is the orbit closure of a finite configuration, a highway or a \froctal{} by Theorem~\ref{thm:WhatminimalCases}.
+Only highways have an infinite $r$-component for some~$r$. \end{proof}